The problems with failure to give driver details

 of intended prosecution arrives through your letter box.
 We can advise you with

-all aspects of this offence from people who simply did not receive any notice,
+all aspects of failure to provide driver details from people who simply did not receive any notice,

 to the complex legal arguments that arise out of not receiving a notice within